saasbook/courseware/flipped-demos/ch07-bdd-cucumber/README.md

 # Simple BDD feature from scratch (`students` directory)

-The `students` directory contains a trivial app that maintains a list of students, eg in a course.
+The `cucumber-demo` directory contains a trivial app that maintains a list of students, eg in a course.

 The livecoding demo is to stand up this app, and create a feature that